Martin Conway (Irish politician)

-Martin Conway (born 8 April 1974) is an Irish Fine Gael politician who has served as a Senator for the Administrative Panel since April 2011.
+Martin Conway (born 8 April 1974) is an Irish independent politician who has served as a senator for the Administrative Panel since April 2011.

-He is the Fine Gael Seanad Spokesperson on Health.
+He was the Fine Gael Seanad spokesperson on Health.
+Born with congenital cataracts, he is the first visually impaired member of the Oireachtas.

 He was a member of Clare County Council from 2004 to 2011 for the Ennistymon local electoral area.
 He was the Fine Gael Seanad spokesperson on Justice and Equality.

 He is a founder member of AHEAD (Association for Higher Education Access and Disability), a charity working to improve access to further and higher education for people with disabilities.

 He was an unsuccessful candidate for the Clare constituency at the 2020 general election.

+He resigned from the Fine Gael parliamentary party on 9 February 2025 following his arrest for being drunk and disorderly on 22 January 2025.